Jewish Writers' Seminar: Writing for Adult Readers

 Have you written a book on Jewish themes that you'd like to have published?
 Do you have a story idea?
 Have you published a few books already, and would like to meet more people in the field?
 The Jewish Authors' Seminar, sponsored by Jewish Book Council, brings together agents, editors, publicists, published authors, and others for a full day of discussions about Jewish book publishing.
 Learn strategies and tips, get suggestions, and meet peers!

-Registration for the 2016 Jewish Writers' Seminar—Sunday, December 11 in New York City—will be posted soon!
+The 2016 Jewish Writers' Seminar will be held Sunday, December 11 in New York City.

 The 2015 Conference Featured: